-Industrial injuries develop over a period of time, often a worker will not even know he has an industrial injury until a doctor tells him and regretfully death for the more serious diseases as mesothelioma can take place quickly after diagnosis leaving loved ones to take the claim on behalf of the deceased.
+Industrial injuries develop over a period of time, often a worker will not even know of an industrial injury until a doctor diagnosis a condition.
+Regretfully, death for the more serious diseases as mesothelioma can follow quickly after diagnosis, leaving loved ones to take the claim on behalf of the deceased.

 No matter how long has passed since you suffered you industrial injury – you may still have a claim.
 The courts are often willing to extend the time period for you to start your industrial disease claim and some specialist industrial disease lawyers have built a reputation on succeeding in persuading the courts to do so.
 If you need some help finding a specialist – click on the link next to my photograph.

 On this page you have learned all about starting a compensation claim for industrial injury, national compensation schemes and why the time period you have to start you claim may be longer than a normal accident at work claim.